CIBC-Internal/python/Doc/library/dis.rst

 .. data:: hasconst

-   Sequence of bytecodes that have a constant parameter.
+   Sequence of bytecodes that access a constant.

 .. data:: hasfree

    Sequence of bytecodes that access a free variable (note that 'free' in this context refers to names in the current scope that are referenced by inner scopes or names in outer scopes that are referenced from this scope.
 It does *not* include references to global or builtin scopes).

 .. data:: hasname